rsln-s/web/content/about.md

 I am particularly interested in variational and decomposition-based hybrid quantum-classical algorithms.
 Over the years, I have had the pleasure of collaborating with some amazing people from IBM, Fujitsu, NASA, University of Chicago, Illinois Institute of Technology, and Argonne and Los Alamos National Laboratories.

-I will be starting in August as Maria Goeppert Mayer fellow at Argonne National Laboratory.
+I will be starting in September as Maria Goeppert Mayer fellow at Argonne National Laboratory.

 Check out my [CV](CV.pdf) or [Google Scholar](https://scholar.google.com/citations?user=PxOuGGcAAAAJ) to learn more about my work.
 Preprints of most of my papers are freely available on [arXiv](https://arxiv.org/a/shaydulin_r_1.html).